minaalbert33/dotfiles/README.md

 ## NOTES:
 - This repository is not complete, you may face problems while using some of the dotfiles or scripts
+- Some packages are in the official repositories and other from the AUR (Arch User Repository)